 Political data scientists must always be aware of the potential biases in their data.
 Whether it’s self-selection bias in opinion polls or confirmation bias in media coverage, there are many ways that outside factors can skew data.
 It’s up to the political data scientist to account for these biases and adjust their models accordingly.

 Political data scientists are working with incomplete or inaccurate data.
 This is often because political data is collected in various ways, including surveys, polls, voter files, and public records.
-Each data source has its strengths and weaknesses, making it tough to get a picture of what’s happening.
+Each data source has strengths and weaknesses, making it tough to understand what’s happening.

 In addition, data from some sources may need to be updated or representative of the entire population.
 For example, voter files only include registered voters, excluding people eligible to vote but not registered.